atsaloli/cf3-tutorial/chapters/cfengine_320.md

 -->

 \begin{aside}
-\label{aside:exercise_30}
+\label{aside:exercise_31}
 \heading{Make a Mustache template that accesses CFEngine datastate}

 * Make a mustache template that accesses variables from CFEngine datastate

-Create the /etc/motd file from a Mustache template that will include the host name and time.
+Create /etc/motd from a Mustache template that includes the host name, time of last run, and time of last policy update.

 E.g.: